 - Carefully inspect and clean up outdoor areas where they naturally live.
 Suggestions include, but are not limited to, the following:

 - Remove all trash and debris.
+Always wear gloves when handling firewood or cleaning up debris piles.

 - Store firewood and lumber off the ground and away from your house.